priakhina/simple-to-do-app/README.md

 # Simple To-do App

-A simple full-stack app that allows users to manage their to-dos.
+A simple full-stack to-do application that allows users to view, create, update, delete, and filter their to-do items.

 Built with: